 Doggie Destinations: Cape May

-We've told you Why Pets Love Riding the Ferry and explained 10 Tips for Taking your Dog on the Cape May-Lewes Ferry but what can you and your four-legged companion do once in Cape May?
-Well Cape May has pet friendly lodging, restaurants, and activities that will make your journey across the Delaware Bay worth it!
+We've told you Why Pets Love Riding the Ferry and explained 10 Tips for Taking your Dog on the Cape May-Lewes Ferry, but what can you and your four-legged companion do once you arrive in Cape May?

 Holly Shores Camping Resort